unsetbit/boilerplate-gulp/README.md

   recessConfig: {} // passed to gulp-recess's recess() });

-// Rest of your gulp file, potentially overwriting the boiler plate tasks...
+// Rest of your gulp file, potentially overwriting the boilerplate tasks...
 ```

-# Directories
+# Default Filesystem Structure

 * dist/ - The distributable files for this package, updated when `gulp` is run
 * build/ - The build directory used by gulp during builds.
-* dev/ - Development related files (such as custom tasks or configuration)
+* dev/ - Development related files (such as custom tasks or configuration).
 * example/ - The root directory served during `gulp dev`.
 * src/js/ - CommonJS modules which describe the JS source of the package.
+* src/js/[PACKAGE_NAME].js - Entry-point for browserify.
 * src/css/ - LESS files which describe the CSS source of the package.
+* src/css/[PACKAGE_NAME].less - Entry-point for less.
 * reports/ - Coverage an static analysis reports.

 All of these directories are configurable via your package.json's directory